base-jumper/base-jumper/docs/terminal/Terminal.md

 ![Terminal example with full syntax]({{"assets/images/terminal/terminal_example_full_syntax.png" | relative_url}})

 The screenshot above demonstrates how to interact with a Led circuit through the terminal.
-The commands entered at the terminal similar to the equivalent c++ code, but there are a few differences which we will discuss below.
+The commands entered at the terminal similar to the equivalent c++ code, but there are a few differences which are outlined below.

 ####  No Semicolons
 At the terminal we don't need to terminate each line with `;`.
 The terminal accepts a single command on each line.
 As soon as you hit enter, the command is executed.